Libya men's national basketball team

 The Libyan national basketball team represents Libya in international basketball matches and is controlled by the Kurat As-Sallah al-Leebiyyah (Libyan Basketball Federation).
 Libya has been an official affiliate of FIBA since 1961.

 They finished 5th at the African Basketball Championship twice.
-The country hosted the 2009 event where they finished 11th, ahead of heavily favored Morocco and Mozambique.
+The country hosted the AfroBasket 2009 event where they finished 11th, ahead of heavily favored Morocco and Mozambique.